mat1th/screens-CMS/README.md

 I haven't used meteor to create a realtime web app, but I've used a socket.io for live reloading the slideshow.
 If a user adds a new poster or Vimeo to the slideshow the slideshow will reload.

 ### Extra features
 I've used some extra features in my application.
 Such as MySQL, emailjs, momentjs and right roles.
 I didn't follow the 'databases' course but I would like to learn MySQL.
 So I've used MySQL in my application to learn.
 Now I've learned the most MySQL functions.
 And I've worked with the raspberry pi.
 This is a low power mini computer.
-I've installed the Chromium browser on it and edited the boot files, so it automaticaly opens the browser on the slideshow page.
+I've installed the Chromium browser on it and edited the boot files, so it automatically opens the browser on the slideshow page.

 ## NPM packages
 Name                 | Version | Description